 Are you looking to create a website for your new business?
-If so, then you may have to figure out the design, complexity, and number of pages to undertake the process while delivering a good user experience
+If so, then you may have to figure out the web design cost, the construction, complexity, and number of pages to undertake the process while delivering a good user experience.

 But you’re probably wondering what the cost is to develop a website (as there are multiple factors influencing it.)